Mirantis/compliance/README.md

 ### Component Validation

 The OpenControl schema is defined by the [Kwalify](http://www.kuwata-lab.com/kwalify/) schema validator and YAML parser.
-Each Docker Enterprise Edition Advanced component definition is tested against this schema using the [PyKwalify](https://github.com/Grokzen/pykwalify) Python port of the Kwalify specification.
-The Dockerfile in the root of the repository is used only by CircleCI for running the component tests within a container.
+Each component definition in the Docker Enterprise Edition Advanced tier is tested against this schema using the [PyKwalify](https://github.com/Grokzen/pykwalify) Python port of the Kwalify specification.
+The Dockerfile in the root of this repository is used only by CircleCI for running the component tests within a container.

 ### Natural Language Processing [Experimental]